 You can take out an unsecured personal loan for pretty much any purpose, given you have a high enough credit score.
 However, because these loans don’t have any kind of collateral involved, they generally come at higher interest rates than other options.

-Now that we’ve gone over which types of loans can be used for purchasing a boat, let’s talk about where to get them.
+Now that we’ve gone over which types of loans can be used for purchasing a boat, let’s talk about where to get a boat loan.

-- Boat dealers may offer boat loans directly, just as you’d expect to find in-house auto loans available at certain car dealerships.
+- Boat dealers may directly offer boat loans, just as you’d expect to find in-house auto loans available at certain car dealerships.
 These are generally collateral loans and may come with additional incentives, such as manufacturer deals and warranties.
-For example, Yamaha boat financing currently has an offer of $0 down and 0 payments for 90 days.
+For example, Yamaha boat financing currently offers $0 down and 0 payments for 90 days.
 The APR is 2.99%.
 It’s wise to shop around and compare boat financing rates before you make a final decision.

-- Banks, credit unions, and other financial institutions may offer boat-specific loans as well as personal (unsecured) loans and lines of home equity credit.
-They may offer a better interest rate than the ones you’d find at the dealership.
+- Banks, credit unions, and other financial institutions may offer boat-specific loans, personal (unsecured) loans, and lines of home equity credit.
+They may have a better interest rate than the ones you’d find at the dealership.
 This could save you money even after you factor in those special “deals” the boat seller has on offer.

-As with any boat financing program, when you’re shopping for loans, you should know that your credit score can have a serious impact on your overall loan terms.
+As with any financing, when you’re shopping for boat loans, you should know that your credit score can have a serious impact on your overall loan terms.
 It will also impact how much you’ll end up paying for your new boat altogether.

-While many marine lenders will extend boat loans to those with poor or nonexistent credit history, these loans many come with sky-high interest rates.
+While many marine lenders will extend boat loans to those with poor or nonexistent credit history, these loans may come with high interest rates.
 That will likely serve only to further complicate your financial situation.

 Have a Down Payment

 You don’t want to drain your entire savings account on what ultimately amounts to a frivolous purchase, no matter how tempting it may be.
-So, it’s smart to look closely at your budget to determine how much boat you can actually afford, and to save up your down payment well ahead of time.
+It’s smart to look closely at your budget to determine how much boat you can actually afford and save up your down payment well ahead of time.

 Make Sure Your Credit Is in Good Shape